 Lambrate: a factory district turns funky

 This former industrial sector went quiet in the 1980s when most of the factories closed down.
 But it was reborn a few years ago when a young creative class repurposed old warehouses into artist lofts, design studios, and coworking spaces.
 A list of what to do in Milan must include its world-famous Design Week, held annually in April.
 Lambrate is a fantastic place to enjoy Design Week.
-Be sure to check out the two bars run by award-winning brewery Birrificio Lambrate.
+Be sure to check out the two bars run by award-winning brewery Birrifico Lambrate.

 Isola: linking tradition and modernity